yugabe/BlazorMiner/README.md

 The project in its completed state is a real-time game that uses [ASP.NET Core](https://docs.microsoft.com/aspnet/core/introduction-to-aspnet-core) frameworks [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor), [Web API](https://docs.microsoft.com/aspnet/core/web-api), [Identity](https://docs.microsoft.com/aspnet/core/security/authentication), [SignalR](https://docs.microsoft.com/aspnet/core/signalr/introduction) and [Entity Framework Core](https://docs.microsoft.com/ef/core/).
 All used software are free to use, and all code written is based on open source software mainly made available by Microsoft.

+**UPDATE 2021 May:** I have tested this project and there are virtually no breaking changes!
+The transition from 3.1-rc1 to 5.0 was as painless as possible.
+I didn't update the whole doc below, as the minor differences are pretty straightforward, but the bigger ones I'm going to state explicitly though.

 The goal of this project is to get an "in-depth, deep-dive overview" of the above frameworks, primarily intended for people who are at least a little familiar with the .NET ecosystem.
 Unless high demand requires it, not much explanation will be added to the steps required, as the primary documentation by Microsoft is the best place to learn these technologies.
 This project focuses on dipping your toes into each of these technologies, focusing on the latest and greatest of them all, [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
-At the time of writing, Blazor WebAssembly is in public preview for ASP.NET Core 3.1 (version 3.2.0-rc1.20223.4) with the production ready version coming in the following weeks.
+At the time of writing, Blazor WebAssembly is ~~in public preview for ASP.NET Core 3.1 (version 3.2.0-rc1.20223.4) with the production ready version coming in the following weeks~~ *in **blazing** 🔥 production* with the current (tested) version being 5.0.4 (of the NuGet package `Microsoft.AspNetCore.Components.WebAssembly`).
 The project can be completed at a steady pace in about <b>90-120 minutes</b>.
 Obviously, the project is not a production ready application, has bugs, anomalies and is rough around the edges, but feel free to [view the current issues](https://github.com/yugabe/BlazorMiner/issues), [open a new issue](https://github.com/yugabe/BlazorMiner/issues/new), fork or send me a pull request if you so desire, as any community interaction is most welcome.

 Please, <b>don't forget to Star</b> this repository if you enjoyed its contents or themes; it's free to do so!